-I am currently renovating my age old motivational speaker contract, thus I am researching the most important ingredients.
+I am currently renovating my age old motivational speaker contract (learn here how to hire a motivational speaker), thus I am researching the most important ingredients.

-(Motivational speaker name) will present his keynote speech, half day workshop or seminar ( insert speech title) for the Group ( ie...the healthcare financial managers annual conference).
+(Motivational speaker name) will present her/his keynote speech, half day workshop or seminar (insert speech title) for the Group ( i.e. the healthcare financial managers annual conference).

 Can payment may be made by check or credit card?
 Include mailing address, who to make the check payable to or instruction on how to make credit card payments.

 You may include terms like fees or penalties for late payments.